 Drawbacks of the Cash Turnover Ratio

-The key drawback behind the cash turnover ratio is credit sales, which are sales made by customers in which the payment is delayed.
+The key drawback of the cash turnover ratio is that it does not account for credit sales, which are sales made by customers in which the payment is delayed.
 The cash turnover ratio is most appropriate for companies that do not offer credit sales.
-Therefore, using the cash turnover ratio for companies that offer credit sales skews the CTR by making it larger than it really is.
+Using the cash turnover ratio for companies that offer credit sales skews the CTR by making it larger than it really is.

-Additionally, companies that are accumulating cash for future acquisitions skews the cash turnover ratio lower.
+Additionally, accumulating cash for future acquisitions skews the cash turnover ratio lower.
 The CTR is best used if the company’s cash balance year-over-year does not see significant changes.